yvesgurcan/dungeon/README.md

 - right arrow: go east
 - any number between 01 (padding zero is necessary) and 28: cast the [spell](#spellbook) corresponding to the number you typed
 - t: take loot

+### Save/Load Game

+If you want to leave the game and get back to it later, you can click on "Save Game" and copy the game data to a text file or in your notes.

+Whenever you want to resume your game, click on "Load Game", paste the saved game data, and click on "Load Game" again.

 ## Developer's corner